ichuang/pyqsp/pyqsp/gadgets2/introductory_readme.md

 ## Atomic gadgets and generating circuits :electric_plug:

-The `Gadget` class has a sub-class, `AtomicGadget`, which in addition to information about the number of input and output legs, takes information about how to run the corresponding unitary superoperator in terms of parallel instances of multivariable quantum signal processing (M-QSP) [paper](https://quantum-journal.org/papers/q-2022-09-20-811/).
+The `Gadget` class has a sub-class, `AtomicGadget`, which in addition to information about the number of input and output legs, takes information about how to run the corresponding unitary superoperator in terms of parallel instances of multivariable quantum signal processing (M-QSP) [\[see the paper here!\]](https://quantum-journal.org/papers/q-2022-09-20-811/).

 ```python